-Matt Pope is the former Principal of the award-winning Simon Middle School in Hays County.
-Under his leadership, Simon MS achieved recognition as a “2014 National School to Watch” by the National Forum to Accelerate Middle-Grades Reform, and was chosen as a “SIM Impact School Award” winner by the University of Kansas Center for Research on Learning.
-In 2015 Simon MS was recognized as the State of Texas “School of Character” by the Texas Elementary Principals and Supervisors Association.
-Matt was honored as a Salud Hero from Salud America! for his work with increasing the health and wellness of Hispanic Students, and highlighted by the Meadows Center for Preventing Educational Risk as a top secondary leader for implementing Response to Intervention.
-Matt has been featured in the Tribune Magazine and the Association of Middle Level Educators national publications.
-At E3 Alliance, Matt oversees the management and growth of RAISEup Texas, a whole-school model transforming middle school teaching and learning with the potential to impact tens of thousands of middle school students in Central Texas.
-He also volunteers as the Regional Director of Raise Your Hand Texas, organizing school leaders from all over the Austin Metropolitan region.
+Matt Pope oversees the management and growth of our Transformation Services, providing proven, data-driven services to improve student outcomes across the state of Texas.
+Matt began his career as a middle school math teacher and an elementary learning facilitator in South Texas.
+Matt is also formerly the Principal of the award-winning Simon Middle School in Hays County.
+Under his leadership, Simon MS achieved recognition as a “2014 National School to Watch” by the National Forum to Accelerate Middle-Grades Reform.
+It was also chosen as a “SIM Impact School Award” winner by the University of Kansas Center for Research on Learning and was recognized as 2015 State of Texas “School of Character” by the Texas Elementary Principals and Supervisors Association.
+Matt has been recognized as an Impact Agent by Strive Together, and was honored as a Salud Hero from Salud America! for his work increasing the health and wellness of Hispanic Students.
+Matt was also highlighted by the Meadows Center for Preventing Educational Risk as a top secondary leader for implementing Response to Intervention, and has been featured in the Triune Magazine and the Association of Middle Level Educators national publication.
+Matt is an alumni of Leadership Austin’s Essentials Class of 2016 and volunteers as the Regional Director of Raise Your Hand Texas.
 Matt holds Bachelors of Public Administration from Texas State University and a Masters of Educational Administration from the University of Houston-Victoria.

 Data Systems & Reports Coordinator